Uncertainty Quantification Strategies for Multi-Physics Systems and Digital Twins

 This workshop will include lightning talks for early career researchers (including graduate students).
 In order to propose a lightning session talk, you must first register for the workshop, and then submit a proposal using the form that will become available on this page after you register.
 The registration form should not be used to propose a lightning session talk.

-The deadline for proposing is December 8, 2024.
+The deadline for proposing has been extended to January 8, 2025.
 If your proposal is accepted, you should plan to attend the event in-person.

 Organizers